Best Leverage For A Small Account ($10, $100, $200, $500, $1000)

 This is because at higher ratios your liquidation price will get much tighter and it can be very difficult to control the ups and downs of the market without increasing the risk, especially if you are margin trading currency, stocks, or crypto.

-Since risk management in margin trading is the foundation of each trader I don’t recommend overstepping these levels.
+Since risk management in leverage trading is the foundation of each trader I don’t recommend overstepping these levels.

 Below are some helpful leverage guidelines to consider for beginners from 0 experience to a couple of years of experience.